Edmund Allenby (1861-1936) was commissioned into the 6th (Inniskilling) Dragoons in 1881.

-The capture of Beersheba outflanked the Turks, who were forced to retreat.
+Beersheba's capture outflanked the Turks, who were forced to retreat.
 The Third Battle of Gaza (1-2 November) then began with Allenby entering the town on 7 November 1917.
-This opened the road to Jerusalem, which was captured in December 1917, making Allenby a national hero.
+This opened the road to Jerusalem, which was captured in December 1917, making him a national hero.

 The need to reinforce the Western Front during the German Spring Offensive meant that Allenby lacked the troops necessary to push on.
 But by September 1918 enough men had arrived to resume the offensive.

 At Megiddo, on 19 September 1918, Allenby launched a co-ordinated attack using cavalry, infantry, artillery, armoured vehicles and aircraft to annihilate the Turks in one fell swoop.
 As the infantry and artillery closed on their positions, his mounted units encircled the enemy, preventing escape.